GTN-Quebec/lom2mlr/documentation.md

 #### `ISO_IEC_19788-5:2012::VA.1:`

 Besides those DC elements, each LOM lifecycle element can be expressed as a contribution in MLR5 terms.
-The mlr5 *Agent Role* vocabulary is simplistic, containing only author and validator.
+Note that there is some ambiguity in the document about the nature of pedagogical contributions.
+The definition of Contribution is given as:

+> Set of resources that are instrumental in making up a learning resource.

+This may suggest that the contribution consists of a further learning resource, either a component or an adjuntct of the main learning resource; but the Contribution does not have a link to another learning resource.
+Its only characteristics are the contribution date, and to a person in one of two roles: author or validator.
+For this reason, we interpret the Contribution in the same way as LOM lifecycle contributions.

-Most [LOM v.10 lifeCycle roles](http://www.lom-fr.fr/vdex/lomfrv1-0/lom/vdex_lc_roles.xml) can be mapped authors, except validators which are named as such in LOM.
+Most [LOM v.10 lifeCycle roles](http://www.lom-fr.fr/vdex/lomfrv1-0/lom/vdex_lc_roles.xml) can be mapped to authors, except validators which are named as such in LOM.

     :::xml
     <lifeCycle>